 – Stand talk with your shoulders rolled back, making sure that your lower back is in a natural arch to help prevent unnecessary stress on your lower back.

-– Bend your elbows at a 90 degree angle and imagine that they’re stuck there in casts.
+– Bend your elbows at a 90 degree angle and imagine they’re stuck in casts.
 This is one of the most crucial points because the faster you swing them, the faster you’ll go (as long as you keep them close to your body; don’t chicken flap while you walk – Not only is it not flattering, it’ll also end up slowing you down.

 – Contract your abs.
 Again, you’re going to want to be careful here – If you hunch over or bend at the waist to do it, you could end up screwing up your breathing (making the whole thing ineffective and ultimately, pointless).